Live Music District

 The Live Music District was launched on 8th March, 2018.

 LMD Phase III promises to be bigger and better than ever!
-Phase III will begin with its first major event Turn it Up! - Live on the Avenue on Saturday March 30th 2019 and will continue to take place in the city of Port of Spain until June 2019.
-The artist roster includes instrumentalists, in addition to soloists, duets and bands, which you can check out at www.muzeek.com/livemusicdistrict .
+Phase III began with its first major event Turn it Up! - Live on the Avenue on Saturday March 30th 2019 and will continue to take place in the city of Port of Spain until June 2019.
+The artist roster includes instrumentalists, in addition to soloists, duets and bands, which you can check out at www.muzeek.com/livemusicdistrict.

 Interested performing artists can get information on registration here.